Minne Atairu

 Minne Atairu is a Nigerian interdisciplinary artist, a recipient of the 2021 Global South Award Lumen Prize for Art and Technology.
 She generates synthetic Benin Bronzes through recombination of historical fragments, sculptures, texts, images, and sounds.

 Early life and education

 Atairu was born in Benin, Nigeria.

-She holds a Bachelor's degree in Art history from the University of Maiduguri, a Master's degree in Museum studies from the George Washington University, and a doctorate degree in Art Education from Teachers College, Columbia University.

-Her academic research integrates Artificial Intelligence, Art/Museum Education and Hip-hop based education.
+She holds a bachelor's degree in art history from the University of Maiduguri in Maiduguri, Nigeria; a master's degree in museum studies from the George Washington University in Washington, D.C.; and a doctorate in art education from Teachers College, Columbia University in New York City.
+Her academic research integrates artificial intelligence, art/museum education and hip-hop based education.